n3odym3/Node-RED_Twitch_EventSub/README.md

    - Twitch client secret
    - Sub secret : a password (defined by the user) to validate the Twitch event signature
    - Twitch channel
-   - Sub URI : your Node-RED server name or ngrock tunnel URL (Ex : https://your.domain.name or https://xxxxxxxxxxx.ngrock.io)
+   - Sub URI : your Node-RED server name or ngrock tunnel URL **WITHOUT**  "HTTPS://" (Ex : your.domain.name or xxxxxxxxxxx.ngrock.io)
    - [Scopes](https://dev.twitch.tv/docs/authentication#scopes) (space-separated)
 <img src="https://github.com/n3odym3/Node-RED_Twitch_EventSub/blob/main/pictures/Settings.png" width="50%">
 - Go to the Node-RED dashboard (https://your.domain.name/ui or https://xxxxxxxxxx.ngrock.io/ui)
 - Generate an APP token and USER token by clicking on Auhtorize APP and Authorize USER (will requires to loggin with your Twitch account and accept the scopes)
-- Optinal : you can test the validity and expiration of the Token using "Validate" nodes on the Node-RED editor
+- Optional : you can test the validity and expiration of the Token using "Validate" nodes on the Node-RED editor
+- Clic on the "Get channel ID" inject node
 <img src="https://github.com/n3odym3/Node-RED_Twitch_EventSub/blob/main/pictures/Authorizations.png" width="25%">

 ## Subscribe